pianobooster/PianoBooster/BUILD.md

    (Alternatively you can use qmake followed by make in the src directory.)

-   If you make changes to the source code then please post details on the forum.
+   If you make changes to the source code then please post details.

 # macOS